lateralblast/lunar/README.md

- -e | --host         Run in audit mode on external host (for Operating Systems - no changes made to system) -d | --dockeraudit  Run in audit mode (for Docker - no changes made to system) -D | --dockertests  List all Docker functions available to selective mode -h | --help         Display help
+ -e | --host         Run in audit mode on external host (for Operating Systems - no changes made to system) -d | --dockeraudit  Run in audit mode (for Docker - no changes made to system) -D | --dockertests  List all Docker functions available to selective mode -F | --tempfile     Temporary file to use for operations -h | --help         Display help
  -H | --usage        Display usage
  -k | --kubeaudit    Run in audit mode (for Kubernetes - no changes made to system)